-Please bear in mind that it is possible to edit the title of the spectrum shown in the page navigator just by right clicking on it and selecting 'Edit Page Title' or by following the 'Edit menu':
+You can edit the title of the spectrum shown in the page navigator by right clicking on it and selecting 'Edit Page Title' or by following the 'Edit menu':

 7.2 Working on a Single Page

 Whilst Mnova is a multipage document, it also allows you to have several objects (e.g. spectra) within a single page.
 The easiest way of placing two spectra on the same page is to simply select one of them, copy it ('Edit/Copy', <Right Click> and Copy or <Ctrl+C> (or Cmd+C for Mac)) and then paste it directly on the desired page (Select the desired page and press 'Edit/Paste', <Right Click> and Paste or <Ctrl+V> (or Cmd+V in Mac)).